 What to bring

 You must have an approved bicycle helmet, water, extra inner tube/patch kit and basic bicycle tools.
-Bike lights are also mandatory for all rides returning after dusk.
+Bike lights are also mandatory for all rides returning after dusk and after Labour Day.

 Level Three: This level involves more technical riding - rocks, roots, hills - and the pace will increase too.
 The competitiveness has now started to come out.
 This group is still very social and everyone is out for a good time, but it is a more demanding ride.
-Riders should be comfortable riding over rocky areas and clearing obstacles less than six inches high.
-Wait time is about three minutes maximum.
-20 to 30 km through single-track trails.
-Monday and Wednesday night rides.
+Riders should be comfortable riding over rocky areas and clearing obstacles less than six inches high and distances ridden are 15 to 25 km through single-track trails.

 Level Four: The pace and technical levels have increased and although it is still social, you will hear the patter of little feet impatiently tapping the ground if you are holding up the group too long.
-Level Four riders will not wait for more than 30 seconds for you to catch up.
 At this level you should be able to ride up/down/over just about anything.
 All Level Four riders spend some time in Level Three before joining this group.

 Level Five: This is a fast technical ride and there is minimal stopping and waiting.
-If you do not belong in this group and are too slow getting to the waiting point, there is a good likelihood that the group will not be waiting for you.
-Be sure that you can keep up before you start or know where the Level Fours are going to go for their ride.
+If you do not belong in this group and are too slow getting to the waiting point, you will be politely advised this group might not be for you.

 Level Six: This is the last of the levels and only a select few are able to fit in.
-Depending upon who is leading this group, the ride is relatively unsociable, very technical and very fast with no regard for the others in the group.
-Be prepared to have to find your own way back to the beginning of the ride if you fall behind.
-If you have a breakdown or injury, you will most likely be on your own.
+Depending upon who is leading this group, the ride is very technical and very fast.
 BE PREPARED.